muhammadowais75/communication/README.md

 - Organic: Does not use synthetics (مصنوعی) during the production.
 - Inorganic: Uses synthetic during the production.
 - Synthesis (ترکیب)

+# Usman Asif's Talk
+- Networking for the sake of networking is a fluke (luck / accidental).
+- It is a transactional world we live in.
+- We are not under the obligation of make sense to you.
+- Companies Job is to make their financial sheet look better.
+- AI or any disruption that is happening or the transformations that are happening here are real things.
+These are not buzz words.
+- I would really encouraged and I have learned in my life to slow down or calm down.
+- Not wanting something is equal to having it.
+The best way you can afford a Mercedes is by not wanting it.

+# Mustafa once said:
+  "You have cut the vein which brings life to our call."

 # An unofficial slogan among the U.S. Army Marines
 “Improvise (Create or perform spontaneously or without preparation), Adapt (become adjusted to new conditions), Overcome (Succeed in dealing with)”